jenni-gnz/anzg-metal-tool/text/page-1-description.md

-The tool will calculate **bioavailability-adjusted GVs  (BAGVs)** based on the water chemistry data you provide.
-The water chemistry data needed depend on the metal DGVs you want to calculate and include pH, DOC, calcium, magnesium and water hardness; collectively termed toxicity modifying factors (TMFs).
+The tool will calculate **bioavailability-adjusted GVs  (BAGVs)** for each sample and for each metal of interest based on the water chemistry data you provide.
+The water chemistry data needed depends on the metal BAGVs you want to calculate and may include pH, DOC, calcium, magnesium and water hardness; collectively termed toxicity modifying factors (TMFs).

-BAGVs can be calculated for four levels of <a href="https://www.waterquality.gov.au/anz-guidelines/resources/key-concepts/level-of-protection">species protection</a> (99%, 95%, 90% and 80%).